Magyartanulas/magyartanulas.github.io/Section6.md

 **Case 2: Irregular verb**

-The verb that you are using, could in fact be an irregular verb, in which case it has different conjugations (including infinitive form).
+The verb that you are using could in fact be an irregular verb, in which case it will have different conjugations and possibly a different infinitive form).
 Here is a list of all the irregular verbs, bolds and italics are there to help indicate pattern.

 | Irregular verb              | Infinitve     |